-If you plan to triple your eCommerce business growth and drive more sales in 2018, you should learn how to sell on Pinterest.
+Want to triple your eCommerce business growth and drive more sales in 2021?
+Learn how to sell on Pinterest.

-This new red-hot sales channel brings more social media traffic than Twitter, giving way only to Facebook which is a little bit ahead.
+This red-hot sales channel brings more social media traffic than Twitter, bested only by Facebook.

-Plus, Pinterest users spend much more per order (from $50 and more) than any other social media platforms.
+Plus, Pinterest users spend much more per order (from $50 and up) than users of any other social media platform.
 Even more than oh-those-super-active Instagram users.

-As of now, two hundred million people log in to their Pinterest accounts every day to hunt for ideas, inspiration, and, what is more important, plan their next purchases.
+As of the date of publishing, 400 million people log in to their Pinterest accounts every day to hunt for inspiration and, more importantly, plan their next purchases.

 As Evan Sharp, the co-founder and chief product officer of Pinterest, smartly put it, “if Pinland were a country, it’d be the 7th largest in the world!”.